-About oh, five years ago-ish (in 2012), I started #MondayBlogs.
+About oh, six years ago-ish (in 2012), I started #MondayBlogs.
 I wanted an obvious way for bloggers (any blogger, any subject except porn because yuck) to connect on a specific day of the week.
 It’s grown exponentially more than even I had ever hoped (8-10 thousand tweeps participate weekly, generating over 10,000 tweets).

 People send me messages and tweets about how it has helped their blog writing, traffic, and even social media followings.
 Others say, not so much.
 They don’t feel enough people RT them and feel slighted.